 The Trailhead Hideaway is put conveniently nearby, a favorite amongst the crew, especially Friday night karaoke...

 The Earthship Encounter

 Peter the host, and owner of the property, pounded most of the 800 or so tires in the wall by the time I arrived.
 He told me the process took him about a year, working alone for about half the wall, and then eventually finishing with the help of local hire teenagers.

-Peter told me the tires were sourced locally through the many tire shops in town.
-These shops will give you the tires for free, sometimes agreeing to haul them to your property themselves, because they pay a fee per tire (If you notice they charge us for it) It is in some cases about $5 or so per tire.
-They eventually have to pay this fee to a recycling center or dump, and so the more tires they give away, the more of that fee they can keep for themselves.
+Peter sourced all the tires locally through the many tire shops in town.
+These shops will give you the tires for free, sometimes agreeing to haul them to your property themselves, because they pay a recycling fee per tire (about $5 or so per tire that they pass on to the customer when we buy the tire).
+So the more tires they give away, the more of that fee they can keep for themselves.